zoobab/hsbxlsite/content/membership.md

 - Upon leaving the ship, clean your spot, and the spot next to you.
 - Drinks are in the fridge, they are cool, cheap and help us stay afloat.
 - Respect fellow members, their privacy and hardware.
-- Communication generaly works better then conflict.
+- Communication generally works better than conflict.
 - The guy/girl mopping the deck deserves more respect than the non-existing captain.

 Tip: